uk-gov-mirror/ministryofjustice.digital-studio-infra/README.md

 1\.
 From the root of the digital-infra-studio repo run the bootstrap.py script.
 The script accepts two arguments:
  - -a, --app-name
- - -e, --environments A comma separated list of environemnts to create
+ - -e, --environments A comma separated list of environments to create

  e.g. ```python3 bootstrap.py -a test-app -e dev,stage```

 2\.
-Change to the newly created environemnt directory and run ```diginit```.
+Change to the newly created environment directory and run ```diginit``` to test.

 e.g. ```$ cd /test-app/dev
         $ diginit```

+3\.
+Add the additional Terraform resources that the app requires.

 ### Manual